 All the underlying investments generated positive total returns.
-The direct investments in sustainable corporate bonds and green bonds outperformed its reference benchmark, the investments in social corporate bonds underperformed.
-All-in-all corporate green bonds had the largest contribution to total return due to the relatively large strategic weight in the Fund.
+The indirect investments in credits, through a 3rd party fund, as well as the direct investments in social bonds lagged its reference benchmark, the investments in green bonds outperformed.
+All in all, corporate bonds had the largest contribution to total return due to the relatively high strategic weight in the Fund.
 Social bonds were newly added in 2024.